lpenz/ghworkflow-rust/README.md

 - *[cargo-deb]*: installs and run `cargo-deb`; copies manual to crate directory, if present.
   (optional)
+- *rust-misc*: misc checks; for now it checks if the Cargo.lock version matches the one in Cargo.toml.
+- *[cargo-semver-checks]*: checks semver violantions before publishing.
 - *publish-cratesio*: uses [publish-crate] to publish the crate to [crates.io] when the repository is tagged with a version.
   Requires the `CARGO_REGISTRY_TOKEN` secret.